dojo4/policy/hr.md

 We start with a minute or two of quiet, allowing everyone to slow down a little and arrive.
 A different person brings a question every week, that each person then has a chance to answer.
 Examples of some of the questions that have brought can be found in the dojo4 question bank.
 The guidelines for the standup are:

   * speak from the heart
   * listen completely
   * don’t think about or decide what you are going to say while someone else is talking
   * say only what needs to be said
   * don’t withhold from saying something that needs to be said
   * it is not necessary to speak
   * don’t talk while someone else is talking
   * each person goes only once
-	* anything said during the standup is confidential There’s a ‘talking piece’ in the middle that each person can pick up and hold if they are inspired to say something.
+  * anything said during the standup is confidential
+  * There’s a ‘talking piece’ in the middle that each person can pick up and hold if they are inspired to say something.
-Who is going to bring the question the following week is decided at the end of each standup.
+  * Who is going to bring the question the following week is decided at the end of each standup.
-Announcements from anyone who has one.
+  * Announcements from anyone who has one.
-We end with a clap and a bow.
+  * We end with a clap and a bow.

-Org dev
+###Org dev
 Every Tuesday at 4:20pm everyone that works at dojo4 gathers for an hour of organizational development.
 The content of these meetings changes week to week, but the general intention is to participate in an engaged inquiry into what makes us more self-aware as a company and as individuals, so that we can create and iterate on systems that make dojo4 a compelling and effective environment to work.

-Weekly project check-in meeting
+###Weekly project check-in meeting
 There is weekly project check-in meeting every Friday 11am.
 If you are not onsite, please use the Google Hangout to join the meeting.

-Performance check-ins
+###Performance check-ins
 Many of dojo4’s contributors like having a regularly scheduled opportunity to check in and hear how they’re doing, hear whether there is anything they can do better, and offer their own feedback for dojo4’s managers.
 We want that, too!
 Please schedule these at a sane interval with the manager you want to talk with.

-Core hours
+##Core hours
 Since many of us have variable schedules and may like to work remotely at times, dojo4 has some loose ‘core hours’ to ensure that there are at least some times that we are all likely to be in the same place at the same time.
 These hours are Tues-Thurs 1-5pm.
 These ‘core hours’ are meant to support communications, project flow and esprits de corp.

 The same logic applies to this as to stand ups: it's good to be there, and if you really can't, don't sweat it.
 But please do try to bias yourself toward planning on being here during those hours.
 And try not to plan off-site meetings during those times unless you have to.

-Being a project lead
+##Being a project lead
 You may be asked if you’d like to take on the role of ‘project lead’ on a particular project.
 In most cases, this is completely optional.
 If you are interested in this type of position, please make yourself familiar with the responsibilities of the role.

+#People Policies

-Non-Discrimination Policy
+##Non-Discrimination Policy
 It is the policy and commitment of dojo4 that it does not discriminate on the basis of race, age, color, sex, national origin, physical or mental disability, sexual orientation or religion.

-Equal Employment Opportunity
+##Equal Employment Opportunity
 dojo4 is committed to a policy of equal employment opportunity and does not discriminate in the terms, conditions, or privileges of employment on account of race, age, color, sex, national origin, physical or mental disability, sexual orientation or religion or otherwise as may be prohibited by federal and state law.

 Any employee, client or volunteer who believes that s/he or any other affiliate of dojo4 has been discriminated against is strongly encouraged to report this concern promptly to the COO.

-Discriminatory Harassment
+##Discriminatory Harassment
 Harassment or intimidation of an employee, client or guest, because of that person’s race, age, color, sex, national origin, physical or mental disability, sexual orientation or religion is specifically prohibited and may be grounds for termination.
 Harassment and intimidation includes abusive or threatening language or behavior. dojo4 is committed to maintaining a workplace that is free of any such harassment and will not tolerate discrimination against employees, clients, volunteers or guests.
 Issues of discriminatory treatment, harassment, or intimidation on any of these bases should immediately be reported to the COO and, if substantiated, prompt action will be taken.

-Benefits
+#Benefits

 Health Insurance
 dojo4 offers its full-time employees and their dependants access to Rocky Mountain Small Group GH PPO 3000/100 Plan, starting on the 1st of the month following hire.
 A full description of the health plan can be downloaded.  dojo4 will pay 100% of monthly premiums for full-time employees and 25% of monthly premiums for their dependants.
 If you choose to use another plan, dojo4 will pay, monthly, whatever we would have paid for your premium but cannot pay a stipend for the 25% of monthly premiums we would pay on our plan for dependants.
 To apply for this coverage, Corey will put you in contact with our broker.
 Dental is an option you may choose to add to your plan.